sauloal/raspbian-boot-setup/README.md

 Enhance Raspbian with a mechanism by which *any* host system used to image an SD card can add a setup script to the SD card to initiate a process on first boot.

 The mechanism will allow communities to form around Raspbian as the base for special purpose Raspberry Pi configuration without the need to build and host an entire OS.
-It should be possible to prepare SD cards that initiate a setup process the yeilds a system that does not need to be further configured by following lengthy explainations found on forums and wikis.
+It should be possible to prepare SD cards that initiate a setup process the yields a system that does not need to be further configured by following lengthy explanations found on forums and wikis.

 # Practical Applications